shivshankardayal/full-website/books/dsa/source/cldll.rst

 1. Any node can be head i.e. starting point.
 We can always traverse the entire list using this node.
 Clearly, we will need to stop when ``next`` pointer of any node becomes points to this node.
-2. Certain problems are solves more easily using circular lists, for example, in the linked list chapter the problem on arbitrary precision integers can be solved much more easily using circular lists.
+2. Certain problems are solved more easily using circular lists, for example, in the linked list chapter the problem on arbitrary precision integers can be solved much more easily using circular lists.
 Fibonacci heap is another example where queues are used.